Zapper-fi/protocol/docs/api-intro/nft-queries/nft-token.md

 import { SandboxButton } from '@site/src/components/SandboxButton';
 import Link from '@docusaurus/Link';

-### Single NFT
+# Single NFTs

-Query detailed information about a specific NFT token, including its metadata, traits, and ownership information.
+Query detailed information about a specific NFT token (ERC721 or ERC1155), including its metadata, traits, and ownership information.

 ---